yizonggen/CarND-Traffic-Sign-Classifier-Project/Report/Traffic_Sign_Classifier.md

 #### Include an exploratory visualization of the dataset

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-I visualized the German Traffic Signs Dataset using the pickled file(s).
+I visualized the German Traffic Signs Dataset using the randomly selected samples from the pickled file(s).
 I also included the bar charts showing the number of samples for each classes in training, validation and testing data set.

 ```python
 ### Data exploration visualization code goes here.